History of Las Vegas in Timeline

 May 2015: Las Vegas North Premium Outlets Second Expansion

-December 25, 2015: Significant Snow Accumulation
+December 25, 2015: Snow Accumulation in Las Vegas

 On December 25, 2015, Las Vegas experienced significant snow accumulation.

-2015: Las Vegas Households Without a Car
+2015: Percentage of Las Vegas households without a car.

 2016: Las Vegas Commuting Statistics

 In 2016, 77.1 percent of working Las Vegas residents commuted by driving alone.
-About 11 percent commuted via carpool, 3.9 percent used public transportation, and 1.4 percent walked.

 2016: Replica Welcome Sign Destroyed

-2017: Vegas Golden Knights Inaugural Season
+2017: Vegas Golden Knights inaugural season

 2018: Giant Neon Showgirls Added

-2018: Plans Approved for Gateway Landmark
+2018: Plans Approved for New Gateway Landmark

 According to the 2020 United States census, the city of Las Vegas had 644,883 people living in 244,429 households.
 The racial composition of the City of Las Vegas was 49.2% white, 11.9% black, 1.1% American Indian or Alaska Native, 6.9% Asian, Hispanic or Latino residents of any race were 34.1% and 16.2% from two or more races.
 40.8% were non-Hispanic white.